 Starting your own charter is simple.
 We offer several different charter packages to fit different needs and you can pick the Charter Package that best suits your budget.
 Our Virtual Package is catered for overseas charters as it’s all digital.
 The Jack Pack and the Starter Pack both contain wristbands and invite cards to help you inviting in men to join your charter.

 After purchasing a package, you’ll get an email for a background check (we cover that cost).
 Once that is completed by you and you’ve been found to be AWESOME, we’ll mail your printed materials and email your electronic materials (devotionals and leadership materials).
 These tools will help aid you in leading these men to be the husband, dad, and leader they were always meant to be.

-There is an annual renewal fee option for our charters.
-If you renew your charter, you receive an entirely new set of materials.
-We are continually developing new content, so you would get the latest set of devotionals when you renew along with new wristbands and cards if you purchased a charter that included those.
+There is an annual renewal fee for our charters and when you do renew you receive an entirely new set of materials.
+We are continually developing new content, so you would get the latest set of devotionals, wristbands, new leadership materials, access to exclusive products and discounts and more when you renew your charter.

 One of the most important things to keep in mind when buying a charter or renewing a charter is you are financially supporting Uncommen.
-This helps us to develop new materials to use, but it also helps us reach men, families, and communities around the world.
-Your support is more significant than us all!
+This helps us to develop new materials, but it also helps us reach men, families, and communities around the world.
+Your support is more significant than you may realize!

 See our international charters by location here.

 Our Charter Spotlight – Rock Hill, SC